MISSION

 ABOUT US

-American Blues Theater is committed to developing the classic plays and musicals of tomorrow.
-More than half of our mainstage productions are world and Chicago premieres.
-Our new play development consists of a variety of programs – including world and Chicago premieres, the nationally-recognized Blue Ink Award for playwriting, commissions, readings, and annual Ripped: the Living Newspaper Festival of new short-plays.
+American Blues Theater is committed to developing new work as more than half of the productions are world and Chicago premieres.
+Play development programs include the nationally-recognized Blue Ink Award, commissions, readings, and the 16th annual Ripped Festival of short plays.

 DEFINITION OF “ENSEMBLE”